klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.kct/kip37.md

 ```
 Burns the multiple KIP-37 tokens.

-The address who was approved to operate the token owner's token (the operator) or the token owner itself is expected to execute this token transferring transaction.
-Thus, the approved one or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip37.options.from`.
-Without `sendParam.from` nor `kip37.options.from` being provided, an error would occur.
+The address that was authorized to operate the owner's token (the operator) or the token owner him/herself is expected to execute this token transfer transaction.
+Thus, the authorized one or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip37.options.from`.
+Unless both `sendParam.from` and `kip37.options.from` are provided, an error would occur.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the transaction sender.